 Step 4: Copy cell B9 and paste (Ctrl + V) it under cell C9 to get the average value for Margin.
 Well, this is one of the nicest Excel features of all time.
 You can copy the formulas and paste them to different cells so that you get the formulated results for the other column.

 Example #2 – Margin Percentage for Each Country

 Suppose we wanted to capture the Margin % we have acquired through business with each country.
-Percentage shows it all in nice way you know?
+Does percentage show it all in a nice way, you know?
 Let’s see how this can be done.